 It’s one thing if you’re getting to know three people as friends in a social setting.
 It’s a whole different ball game when it’s hundreds of new customers coming in at one time.

-With customer profiling, you have neat groups into which you can assign these new customers.
-Each profile has its own set of pain points you can review.
+Each customer profile template has its own set of pain points you can review.
 These more universal pain points have easy solutions thanks to your products.

 You Waste Less Time on Unsuccessful Tactics, Driving More Sales Faster

-That’s why making profiles for your customers helps so much.
+That’s why making different customer profiles helps make it so much easier.
 It cuts out a lot of guessing busy work.

 Forging a Solid Professional Relationship Could Lead to Repeat Business